OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 * When the condition is a sub-limit - the locations that have no CondTag will still contribute loss to the policy on the account.
 * When the condition is a policy restriction - the locations that have no CondTag **will not** contribute loss to the policy on the account.

-There are not normally any financial terms such as limits or deductibles that apply in policy restrictions.
+There are usually no financial terms such as limits or deductibles that apply in policy restrictions.
 A policy restriction is normally only used to exclude locations from contributing to a policy.

 Next is an example which excludes Florida locations from the policy.
-This time, CondTag uses a numeric condition reference number.
+This time, CondTag is a numeric condition reference number.

 |